MontrealAI/AGIJobsv1/README.md

 All privileged ownership is transferred to a Safe and timelock during migrations.
 See `/audit/threat-model.md` for expectations and emergency guidance.

+### Emergency pause

+The following owner-controlled modules expose `pause()` / `unpause()` guards:

+- `StakeManager`
+- `JobRegistry`
+- `DisputeModule`
+- `ReputationEngine`

+Post-migration the governance Safe (or configured timelock) is the sole owner, so it is the only entity that can invoke these toggles.
+Pausing suspends new deposits, job lifecycle progression, and dispute hooks, but `StakeManager.withdraw` (worker-controlled) and `StakeManager.emergencyRelease` (governance-controlled) remain callable so stakers can exit while mitigations are prepared.

 ## Security

 Responsible disclosure guidelines live in `SECURITY.md`.
 CI gates cover linting, unit tests, coverage, Slither, and Echidna smoke testing.